Osimhen: Analysing Napoli forward’s eventful Serie A debut | Goal.com

 68th minute (Second key pass): Here, the number nine brilliantly linked up with Mertens with a flick round the corner which freed the goalscorer.
 His well-placed shot (probably way too precise) from around the edge of the area hit the post.

 69th minute (Third key pass): Even more inter-play between both strikers was evident.
-An f round the corner, this time from Mertens, found Osimhen, who teed up Di Lorenzo.
+A flick round the corner, this time from Mertens, found Osimhen, who teed up Di Lorenzo.
 The right-back’s effort was saved fairly comfortably by Sepe.

 73rd minute: However, their chemistry wasn’t always faultless.
 With about 15 minutes to play, Mertens attempted yet another round-the-corner flick to Osimhen but the Nigerian, on this occasion, wasn’t on the same wavelength and Napoli lost possession.